psf/black/docs/reference/reference_functions.rst

 Utilities
 ---------

-.. py:function:: black.DebugVisitor.show(code: str) -> None
+.. py:function:: black.visitors.DebugVisitor.show(code: str) -> None

     Pretty-print the lib2to3 AST of a given string of `code`.